Understanding Principal Reduction: What It Is And How It Helps Homeowners

 The Bottom Line

-While these programs have ended, there are still plenty of options for homeowners who have negative equity or are having trouble paying their mortgage.
+However, plenty of options are still available for homeowners who have negative equity or are having trouble paying their mortgage.
 If you’re struggling to pay your mortgage on time, consider applying to refinance your loan today.

 Related Resources